sazk07/sazk07.github.io/index.md

 ## About me

-I am a Data Analyst with a rare skill: I can code.
-That means I can  efficiently translate business requirements from client side to software design for engineers as well as function as a coder or tester within the team.
+I am a Data Analyst and a self-taught full stack developer.
+My most used tools are often Python and JavaScript for various tasks such as web dev, visualizations and automating tasks for increased productivity.

-My skill set includes scripting, dashboard creation and deriving insights from data analytics, translating business requirements into solution design for software engineers, and financial modeling and forecasting.
+My skill set includes scripting, dashboard creation, deriving insights from data analytics, building APIs in Django, FastAPI and NodeJS, building front end with HTML, CSS and JS frameworks.

 ## Contact
 You can find me (and my work) in the following places: